 Finally Sarah escaped the freak shows and swapped touring the country as an oddity with touring it with painting exhibitions.
 She had a studio in London’s Bond Street and received commissions from The Royal Family.
 Her living was made from her mouth: she used her tongue to pick up a long-handled brush, placed the end of it under a loop on her right shoulder and manipulated it with her mouth to push paint around the canvas.

-Aged 40 she married but it wasnít successful.
-Her work faded from fashion as her strength faded from her mouth.
-The incredible muscle control in her mouth and neck had reduced with age.
-When the Earl of Morton died her life soured further.
-This kindly man had been a portal to the aristocracy and her patrons soon fell away.
-Aged 58 she came to Liverpool and occupied various lodgings across the city.
-Her eyesight and the strength in her shoulders were starting to fail and she could no long produce high quality painting.
+Aged 40 she married but the partnership failed.
+As strength faded from her mouth muscles painting sales faded too and when the Earl of Morton died her life soured.
+He'd been a portal to the aristocracy and patrons but they soon fell away.
+Aged 58 Sarah came to Liverpool and occupied various lodgings across the city.
+Her eyesight and the strength in her shoulders failed more and she could no long produce high quality paintings.
 At 63 she would probably have died from starvation but William IV had granted her a Civil List pension of £1 per month.
 She died at Duke Street aged 66 and was laid to rest somewhere near where I'm stood.

-Sarahís grave is buried down here somewhere…
+Sarah’s grave is buried down here somewhere…